 Improves glucose uptake efficiency and insulin sensitivity.
 Intermittent fasting helps to increase insulin mediated glucose uptake rates into tissues that can use it for fuel (e.g. muscle).
 It also helps to decrease/normalize biomarkers (insulin and glucose) associated with chronic diseases.

 Normalizes/decreases appetite.
 When running off of your main energy store, body fat, rather than incoming sugary foods, your body is using a stable and well regulated supply of energy .
 Intermittent fasting often helps people eat less in the evening, too.
 This is time of day when our metabolic response to food tends to worse compared to when it’s still light out .
 It may therefore be healthier to increase food consumption during the day when our bodies are better able to metabolize and use energy.

 Culls gut microbiota.
-Although no one knows what a ‘healthy microbiota’ looks like, fasting seems to cull our gut flora which reduces excessive gut permeability .
+Although no one knows what a ‘healthy microbiota’ looks like, fasting initially culls our gut flora, reduces excess gut permeability and increases overall diversity (somewhat counterintuitively maybe) .
 It’s analogous to a gardner removing pesky weeds to encourage the growth of their desired flowers.

 Improves brain function.
 IF increases BDNF (brain-derived neurotrophic factor), a protein that’s involved in learning and memory, helping us make certain brain pathways faster and more efficient [6,7].

 Recycles faulty mitochondria.
 Think of mitochondria as the powerhouse of your cells that unavoidably incur damage over-time, becoming less efficient energy producers.
 During a fasted state when ATP (energy) levels decrease, the body is stimulated to create more and better mitochondria.
 This means that when food is available it will be ‘burned more cleanly’ .